 Maldives – Blue skies and sunshine with the odd overcast day is what you should expect in September.
 Consider splitting your stay between an overwater villa and a beach villa and we will ensure your personal butler takes care of the packing and unpacking.

 Nepal – The rains become less frequent and the landscape is lush and green whilst the lodges prepare for the dry season which starts in October.

 Sri Lanka – Elephants scatter the entire country and in September/October you can see hundreds of elephants gathering in Minneriya National Park, in the Cultural Triangle.
 The southern beaches can be quite rough at this time of year so stick to the east coast.

-Morocco – As the temperatures drop in Europe, Morocco stays hot and it is rare to see rain at this time of year.
-Eid al-Adha is best avoided when thousands of sheep are sacrificed in the streets and many places of interest are closed.
+Morocco – As the temperatures drop in Europe, Morocco stays hot and it is rare to see rain at this time of year, making it a wonderful month to explore the country

 Australia – Go in search of southern Humpback whales in Queensland, or witness the beautiful gardens and spring time in Tasmania with hundreds of different bird species that we can help you identify with an expert twitcher.